 Place butternut squash face down on the baking sheet and place two cloves of garlic one in each squash.
 Place in middle rack of oven and cook till knife pieces easily into the skin side of the squash.
 Take out of oven when done, let cool, then scrape all the meat out of the squash.
 Take the cooked garlic and mash with squash.
 Set aside.

-In a food processor blend 1 ½ cups flour with 2 eggs and ¼ tsp salt.
+In a food processor blend 1 ½ cups flour with 2 eggs and ¼ teaspoon salt.
 Add a bit of water at a time into the food processor till the mixture becomes a workable dough.

 Take out of processor and place on a lightly floured surface and work for about a minute till it becomes soft and pliable.